-Outnumbering the people by a ratio of 2:1, the sheep are farmed for their wool and meat.
-In the summer they are set free and roam the countryside, climb mountains and often cross highways bewildering travellers.
+Outnumbering people by a ratio of 2:1, the sheep are farmed for their wool and meat.
+In the summer they are set free and roam the countryside, climb mountains, and often cross busy roads, bewildering unaccustomed drivers.

-Their soft and uniquely water resistant wool is the essence of the Icelandic lopapeysa; and the tender meat, naturally flavoured with wild grass, herbs and berries, is traditional gourmet food.
+Their soft and uniquely water-resistant wool is the essence of the Icelandic ‘lopapeysa’ sweater, and the tender meat, naturally flavoured by their diet of wild grasses, herbs and berries, is a true delicacy.

-Another millennium old pure breed, the Icelandic horse is sturdy, friendly and very unique.
+Another millennium-old pure breed, the Icelandic horse is sturdy, friendly and unique.
 It is the only breed in the world with five gaits, has a variety of coat colours and even a naming commission to regulate their names!

-In fact, this beautiful breed has become so popular that today there are more Icelandic horses out of the country than in it.
+In fact, this beautiful breed has become so popular internationally that today there are more Icelandic horses overseas than at home.

 Would you like to meet these friendly creatures?
 Get in touch with us if you’d like to arrange a visit to a horse farm and / or a horse riding tour near any one of your ports.

-Brought from Norway in the 18th century, reindeers survived only in East Iceland where they run wild in the countryside.
+Brought from Norway in the 18th century, reindeers survived only in East Iceland, where they roam completely wild in the countryside.

-A sightseeing drive through the East would give you some chance of seeing them, we recommend the Eastfjords Highlights, which we offer from the ports of Seydisfjordur and Eskifjordur.
+A sightseeing drive through the East gives you some chance of seeing them, we recommend the East Fjords Highlights, which we offer from the ports of Seydisfjordur and Eskifjordur.

-Seals have inhabited Iceland’s shores long before people; and were extremely valuable to early settlers who made use of their meat, skin and oil.
+Seals have inhabited Iceland’s shores long before people turned up and were extremely valuable to early settlers who made use of their meat, skin and oil.

-The two species – harbour seal and grey seal – live year round in Iceland but are best spotted in the Westfjords, North West Iceland and the Jokulsarlon glacier lagoon.
+The two species – harbour seal and grey seal – live year-round in Iceland and are best spotted in the Westfjords, Northwest Iceland, and Southeast Iceland’s Jokulsarlon glacier lagoon.

-Our tour to the Isafjardardjup bay stops at Hvitanes, a popular haul out site and great place to see them as they bask on the rocks.
+Our tour to the Isafjardardjup bay stops at Hvitanes, a popular ‘haul out site’ and great place to see them as they bask on the rocks.

-The stunning red sands of the Raudasandur beach are also home to a seal colony, which you often see lounging on the beach.
+The stunning red-gold sands of Raudasandur beach are also home to a seal colony, which can often be seen lounging on the beach.

 Apart from the fox, you might also catch sight of the mink or the rabbit whilst hiking off the beaten path.

-Wild minks in Iceland are descendants of those imported for fur farming in the 1930s.
-The highly adaptable semiaquatic animal has rapidly spread all over Iceland and negatively impacted the ecosystem.
+Wild minks in Iceland are descendants of those first imported for fur farming in the 1930s.
+The highly adaptable, semiaquatic animal has rapidly spread all over Iceland and negatively impacted the ecosystem.